jalaca91/pands-project/README.md

 import pandas as pd
 ```

-The aliases given to each library are by popular convention, however it is curious to note that seaborn conventionally uses sns and not sbn.
+The aliases(np,plt,sns,pd) given to each library are by popular convention, however it is curious to note that seaborn conventionally uses sns and not sbn.
 ___

 ## Data collection